molgenis/NGS_RNA/README.md

 bash generate_template.sh
 cd scripts
 ```
-Note: If you want to run the pipeline locally, you should change the backend in the CreateInhouseProjects.sh script (this can be done almost at the end of the script where you have something like: sh ${EBROOTMOLGENISMINCOMPUTE}/molgenis_compute.sh search for –b slurm and change it into –b localhost
+Note: If you want to run the pipeline locally, you should change the backend in the CreateInhouseProjects.sh script (this can be done almost at the end of the script where you have something like: sh ${EBROOTMOLGENISMINCOMPUTE}/molgenis_compute.sh search for ???b slurm and change it into ???b localhost

 ```BASH
 bash submit.sh